 TA: When I left in the end of 1995, the power of the third party publishers was rapidly expanding.
 Electronic Arts in Australia was a significant standalone business and it was clear the larger publishers would, in time, all set up their own operations.
 I did not see Sega ending the console focus but I could see the larger third party publishers moving away from Ozisoft to go direct.
 Sega Ozisoft was an extraordinary place for us as young people to work and grow.
 It was truly a great company.

-How different was marketing and promotion in the 90's compared to now with the increasing popularity of social media?
+How different was game marketing and promotion in the 90's?

 TA: It is radically different now.
 I have specialised in the large Asian online markets since 2004, where huge communities of players are managed daily, instantly and they have a powerful voice.
 It’s reached the point that after launch they can control the direction of title development.
 Without that interaction and response, the consumers can walk on mass quickly, or when the response is rapid it can create a high level of ownership.
 Games can have the same level of hype as a movie but the social aspects of gaming now are far greater and the tools to manage that are absolutely critical for the long term success of a title's franchise.